Prepares and conducts tax deed sales in accordance with Florida Statutes in order to recover delinquent property taxes

 To participate in the tax deed auction process deposits can be made at

-or wire transfer.
-Bidders must remit their ACH deposit no later than 4 full working days prior to the commencement of a sale
+payment or wire transfer.
+Bidders must remit their ACH deposit no later than 4 full working days prior to the commencement of a

-or by 2:00 PM ET on the business day before the sale when using wire transfer.
-Cash, cashier’s check, and money order deposits
+sale or by 2:00 PM ET on the business day before the sale when using wire transfer.
+Cashier’s check and money order deposits

 must be delivered to the Tax Deed Department at the Clerk's office in the Volusia County Courthouse at 101 N. Alabama Avenue,